01.06.2016

 Why the Testing Phase is Vital for Localization

-In implementation, the translated and editing text is placed into the final product, be it a website or some form of software.
+In implementation, the translated and edited text is placed into the final product, whether a website or software.
 These types of products do not have a standard format, and therefore text must be inserted appropriately to graphically match the desired look and feel.
 In this step, text that was previously accurate can now be filled with a great deal of errors, particularly in formatting.
 Text that was once on the same line may now be split into two or three separate lines.
 Images that were previously aligned properly on a website may now be askew as the length of text of the target language differs from that of the source.
 These are just a few examples of the many issues that can be introduced.
 Since it is known that countless errors can be introduced during implementation, testing is vital.
 A tester must review the final product to ensure that the newly localized product contains no new errors and that the website/software works as desired in the newly implemented target language.

 For more DLS, check out other blogs and visit us on FacebookLinkedInInstagram, or Twitter!